nadinedelia/CV/README.md

 ## Skills

-#### Organization | Communication | Team work
+#### Organization | Communication | Teamwork
 ##### ...and a healthy dose of multitasking

-As a hospitality and event manager, communication, organisation and team work is key.
-To create something special which will have a legacy, it's important that everyone is on the same page.
+Communication, organization, and teamwork are key ingredients to be a successful hospitality and event manager.
+To create something special which will have a legacy, everyone must be on the same page.
 I'm grateful to have had experience in a variety of fields with an intense amount of different people, which all taught me valuable skills.
-During my career, I was arranging events for companies like UBS Switzerland, planning and directing multiple dance and art performances and working closely with artists and committees to bring an event to life.
+During my career, I was arranging events for companies like UBS Switzerland, planning and directing multiple dance and art performances, and working closely with artists and committees to bring an event to life.

-As a Personal Trainer, I perfected my communication skills, was very self-organised and was working with clients to assess their needs to give them a specialised and tailored experience.
+As a Personal Trainer, I perfected my communication skills, was very self-organized and was working with clients to assess their needs to give them a specialized and tailored experience.

 #### Leadership
 ##### aka keeping my calm and nerves at all times

 I had my first supervisor job at the age of 20, leading a team where everyone was older than me.
-From there, it took me years to perfect the way I deal with people and to be the best leader I can possibly be.
-I strive to find the bliss point where the interests of the company and the employees are simultanously met and where everyone feels heard and important.
-During my time as an operations manager, I was overseeing more than 20 bars in Shoreditch, as well as assisting the CEO, handling day to day business and improving and monitor sales.
+From there, it took me years to perfect the way I deal with people, to be the best leader I can be.
+I strive to find the bliss point where the interests of the company and the employees are simultaneously met and where everyone feels heard and important.
+During my time as an operations manager, I was overseeing more than 20 bars in Shoreditch, as well as assisting the CEO, handling day to day business, and improving and monitor sales.
 I was recruiting new managers and staff and was also instructed in training them.
 This and other roles taught me a lot about how to interact with teams and employees, and how to just stay still, breathe and think calmly, even in stressful situations.

 #### Creativity | Adaptability | Interdisciplinarity
 ##### aka "Thinking outside the box"

 New environments, new languages, new teams, new challenges.
 None of these are a problem, only opportunities.
-I have worked around the world with huge diversity of people in a vast variety of field.
+I have worked around the world with a huge diversity of people in a vast variety of fields.
 There is always a way to connect.

-Merging my fascination of tech and science with the creative arts was always a path I wanted to follow.
-I like to find inspiration and ideas for problem solving within differend fields – related or not - to make the finished product as good as it can be.
+Merging my fascination with tech and science with the creative arts was always a path I wanted to follow.
+I like to find inspiration and ideas for problem-solving within different fields – related or not - to make the finished product as good as it can be.
 I'm a firm believer in the potential of gaining a variety of skills for vast improvement and invention.